 Ragusa is the regional capital of Sicily’s sleepiest province.
 It is surrounded by a unique landscape that features canyons and a dry but somewhat gentle countryside.
 Characteristic for the region of the Hyblaean Plateau are the dry-stone walls which divide swaths of land.
 In summer it can become extremely hot, and in July and August the dry heat is so intense that in the afternoons life grinds completely to a standstill – you will only see some tourists wandering the town.
 This - a bit remote - province hums along to its own tune, clinging to local cuisine, traditions and customs.
 It is a great spot for relaxing holidays.
 The area around Ragusa offers some of the best red wines of Sicily and wonderful cheeses which are still made by hand.
 The old Ragusa was destroyed like the other towns of the Val di Noto by the tremendous earthquake in 1693, and has been rebuilt in a somewhat dramatic Sicilian Baroque style.
 The town is divided into three parts: the modern Ragusa, the upper town Ragusa Superiore and the oldest part, Ragusa Ibla, which is the most interesting for visitors.

 The latter is a treasure box made of stone, an amazing mixture of Medieval and Baroque “grandeur”, bursting with charm, soft colours and Baroque curlicues, exuding a slightly fuddy-duddy romantic atmosphere.
 Ragusa Ibla towers between two valleys on a limestone hill, so pack comfortable footwear and prepare yourself for steep streets and stairways layered one atop the other.
-If you have only time to visit one Baroque city, Ragusa Ibla is (second to My Destination Sicily) the best choice, as it is not as static and museum-like as Noto.
+If you have only time to visit one Baroque city, Ragusa Ibla is (second to My Guide Sicily) the best choice, as it is not as static and museum-like as Noto.
 Wandering this charming stony jewel one imagines offset by 300 years to the times of Sicilian lords and noblemen, stands in awe of Baroque palazzos and churches, and admires skill and imagination of architects and stonemasons.
 Ragusa Ibla was quite deserted until the year 2002, when this part of the town was listed amongst UNESCO World Heritage Sites.
 Since then people are coming back, hotels, B&Bs, bars and restaurants abound.

 The popular Italian detective series “Inspector Montalbano” was filmed throughout the province of Ragusa including Punta Secca, Donnalucata, the castle of Donnafugata, Scicli and Sampieri.
 In Ragusa Ibla, Salvo Montalbano-fans will recognize the Cathedral of San Giorgio and the piazza.
 In fact the whole town seems to be a movie set.